 - Have extra clean mittens, jackets, and hats available if a child does not have appropriate gear.

 - Make sure all the clothing a child wears is dry.

 - Offer shaded and sheltered areas outdoors.

 - Use sun protection on sunny days.
 Make sure children wear protective clothing and sunscreen with SPF 15 or greater.

 The best way to encourage physical activity in children is to be physically active yourself.
 At recess, sitting down on the playground or at a picnic table outside sets a poor example for the children (and it limits your ability to supervise effectively).
 Instead of sitting or standing still while children play, take an active role.
 Your first priority is to ensure safety and adequate supervision, but when you can do so safely, join in.
 Here are some ideas:

 - Suggest a game of kickball, create an obstacle course, or take a walk around the playground or outdoor space.

 - Offer toys like jump ropes, balance beams, and balls.
 The wide span of children's ages in most school-age programs means you'll want to offer a variety of balls, bats, hoops, rackets, etc. for different developmental levels.

-- Make sure you are dressed for the occasion; wear sensible shoes and clothing.
+- Make sure you are dressed for the occasion (dress in layers); wear sensible shoes and clothing.